lexicoder/opentelemetry-collector-contrib/processor/googlecloudtraceprocessor/README.md

-# Cloud Trace Enrichment Processor
+# Google Cloud Trace Processor

-The Cloud Trace Enrichment processor is designed to enrich trace data by retrieving additional details from the Google Cloud Trace API.
+The Google Cloud Trace processor is designed to enrich trace data by retrieving additional details from the Google Cloud Trace API.
 It examines incoming spans for trace context headers—specifically `traceparent` and `X-Cloud-Trace-Context`—and uses the associated information to pull external data for enrichment.

 ## Configuration